History at Penryn Campus: New students

 If you have any questions about your induction or starting your studies, please contact the Penryn Hub, who support History Penryn students: email@example.com or +44 (0)1326 371800

-On behalf of all staff and students in the humanities, we look forward to welcoming you in September, and to the rich contribution you will make during your time here.
+We all look forward to meeting you in Welcome Week and, indeed, to the rich contribution you will make during your time here.

 Head of Humanities Penryn